 First, we investigate some of the clinical research reporting the benefits of meditation.
 And how it increases brain gray matter, reduces mind-wandering, boosts IQ, improves concentration, executive-function, memory, helps pain tolerance, improves sociability, and relief from migraines.

 Once we know how meditation changes the brain, we can then select the best nootropics to support those mechanisms of action.
+I include a suggested “best meditation stack” later on in this post.

 Then we conclude this post with a brief explanation of the different forms of meditation.
 And how it’s done.